6 Steps to Becoming a Resource Family

 Step 1 – Attend Orientation and Complete Application

 The orientation is an informal meeting for you to learn about the Resource Family Approval (RFA) process, ask questions and make a decision about becoming a Resource Family.
 Call 888-811-1121 to register to attend an orientation.
 DCFS Resource Family Recruitment Section hosts monthly Resource (Foster & Adoptive) Parent Orientations.
-Click to view the monthly schedule.
+See our Events page for the most up to date schedule for orientations and information sessions.
 At the orientation, you will receive an application.
 To begin the process, please complete the online application or you can return the application by mail to:

 Department of Children and Family Services RFA Intake